postmanlabs/covid-19-apis/README.md

 **NOTE:** We have added a new Markdown linter with GitHub Actions.
 When making a pull request, it will run against this linter.
 Your changed files are required to pass linting before they will be merged.
 More information on this can be found in the [contribution guidelines](CONTRIBUTING.md).

+Looking to contribute to the COVID-19 Testing Sites website?
+You can find that project within this repo.
+[View README](https://github.com/postmanlabs/covid-19-apis/tree/develop/src/components/TestingSites).

 ## Build locally
 This assumes you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [npm](https://www.npmjs.com/get-npm) installed.
 ```